nasa/oceandata-notebooks/book/notebooks/oci/oci_data_visualization.md

 fig.savefig("moana_and_land_vi" + str(tspan) + ".png", format="png", dpi=70)
 ```

 We can create a RGB ternary legend for our map.
-This was shamelessly inspired by the [EDMW EarthData Workshop 2025] , check their githut repo for even more inspiration for PACE visualizations!
+This was shamelessly inspired by the [EDMW EarthData Workshop 2025] , check their GitHub repo for even more inspiration for PACE visualizations!

 [EDMW EarthData Workshop 2025]: https://github.com/nmfs-opensci/EDMW-EarthData-Workshop-2025/blob/main/tutorials/Tutorial_3_moana-erddap.ipynb